 You can start changing to a plant-based diet with one simple change, like choosing one to two meals per week that are meatless.
 Use kidney-friendly recipes, like Zucchini, Black Beans and Rice Supper on DaVita.com that includes a limited amount of beans per serving.

 While beans and legumes are popular options in many plant-based meal ideas, it’s crucial to limit these for a low potassium, low phosphorus diet.
-You can find kidney-friendly recipes on DaVita.com and in the DaVita Diet Helper online meal planner.
+You can find kidney-friendly recipes on DaVita.com.
 For more information talk to your dietitian about plant-based meal plans for CKD.

 For more information on plant-based eating for kidney diets read “Vegetarian Primer for the Kidney Diet” and stay tuned to Kidney Diet Tips for more posts on plant-based eating.

 This is the first of a 7-part series by DaVita dietitians on plant-based eating and kidney diets.

 - Cancer Manag Res.
 2011; 3: 1–8, Published online 2010 Dec 20.

 Additional Kidney Diet Resources